Why this matters

 Under that interpretation, the relativity we measure belongs to clocks, rods, and signal relations, not necessarily to reality at its deepest level.
 A universal present can still exist, even if it is not operationally available in the standard Einsteinian way.

-Why I take this seriously
+Why we should take this seriously

 Neo-Lorentzian theory is attractive for exactly that reason.
 It offers a way to preserve the empirical success of relativity without immediately surrendering presentism, causal becoming, or the intuition that reality is unfolding rather than simply displayed all at once.